Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 Electrical Engineering is the most math-intensive major, focusing on advanced concepts in systems, signals, and electromagnetics.
 Aerospace and Mechanical Engineering follow closely.
 Students who enjoy tackling complex, quantitative problems tend to thrive in these fields.

-What’s the difference between Computer Engineering and Computer Science?
+What’s the Difference Between Computer Engineering and Computer Science?

 Computer Engineering blends hardware and software, focusing on how circuits and code work together.
 Computer Science emphasizes algorithms, data structures, and software systems—ideal for students who enjoy abstract problem-solving.